-The more tooth structure is removed the more the ceramist can manipulate the color of the veneers, but for patient’s sake if the cosmetic dentist wants to stay in enamel, the less room the ceramist have to mask the colors!
-It is a give and take!
+The more tooth structure is removed the more the ceramist can manipulate the color of the veneers, but for the patient’s sake, if the cosmetic dentist wants to stay in enamel, the less room the ceramist has to mask the colors!
+It is a give and takes!

 Is It Easy To Remove An Emax Restoration?

-This category of Veneers has just started to be done in United states and around the world.
+This category of Veneers has just started to be done in the United States and around the world.
 Zirconia veneers are used for Hollywood white smile!
 It is utilizing the strongest porcelain available!

 Zirconia veneers can produce bright white smile, and it is very technique sensitive.
-There is not much research done on their longevity, since the bond to Zirconia is not perfected yet as opposed to Emax veneers or Feldspar Porcelain, but the end result is a bright Hollywood white results, in which no other porcelain can produce!
+There is not much research done on their longevity since the bond to Zirconia is not perfected yet as opposed to Emax veneers or Feldspar Porcelain, but the end result is bright Hollywood white results, which no other porcelain can produce!
 Since they require a strict protocol.
 They are more costly.